ceph/s3-tests/README.rst

 	## say "no" to disable TLS
 	is_secure = yes

+	## use this to override a different calling format style
+	## available values are ordinary (default), subdomain, vhost and absolute
+	calling_format = ordinary

 	[fixtures]
 	## all the buckets created will start with this prefix;
 	## {random} will be filled with random characters to pad